 If you have a satisfactory UK address, you’ll have 28 days from when you’re given a fixed penalty notice to either:

 - ask for a court hearing if you want to appeal

 In Scotland, you’ll get a ‘conditional offer’ instead of a fixed penalty notice.
 You get 28 days from the date of issue to pay the fine.
-After this, you could be prosecuted if you don’t pay.
+After this, you could be prosecuted if you do not pay.

-If you don’t have a satisfactory UK address
+If you do not have a satisfactory UK address

 You’ll have to pay a ‘financial penalty deposit’.
 This will be either: